earmingol/scCellFie/README.rst

-Metabolic activity from single-cell and spatial transcriptomics
+Metabolic activity from single-cell and spatial transcriptomics with scCellFie
 -----------------------------------------------------------------------------------------

 scCellFie is a computational tool for studying metabolic tasks using Python, inspired by the original implementation of